Your Startup App: How to Avoid Suffering From Success!

 A) In-app purchases

-With this model, users pay for some advanced app features, access to specific content, getting rid of an app’s ads, buying sticker packs, or buying games.
+With this model, users pay for some advanced app features, such as access to specific content, getting rid of an app’s ads, buying sticker packs, or buying games.

 B) Pay per download